 - 1. Choose one: - To access advanced options for a DSN, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click Advanced Options. - Or, to access advanced options for a DSN-less connection, open the Cloudera Hive ODBC Driver Configuration tool, and then click Advanced Options. - 2.
-To disable the SQL Connector feature, select the Use Native Query check box. - 3.
+To disable the SQL Connector feature, select the Use Native Query check box.

+- When this option is enabled, the driver cannot execute parameterized queries. - By default, the driver applies transformations to the queries emitted by an application to convert the queries into an equivalent form in HiveQL.
+If the application is Hive-aware and already emits HiveQL, then turning off the translation avoids the additional overhead of query transformation. - 3.
 To defer query execution to SQLExecute, select the Fast SQLPrepare check box. - 4.
 To allow driver-wide configurations to take precedence over connection and DSN settings, select the Driver Config Take Precedence check box. - 5.
 To use the asynchronous version of the API call against Hive for executing a query, select the Use Async Exec check box.

-This option is applicable only when connecting to a Hive cluster running Hive 0.12.0 or
+This option is applicable only when connecting to a Hive cluster running Hive 0.12.0 or later.